The Jupiter Summer Tour in the year 2006 - Lorraine - Black Forest - Alsace

-Above left: Our Black Forest town.
-Above right: Artisanale chocolatière at Alsace Ecomusée
+Photos above left: Our Black Forest town.
+Above right: Artisanale chocolatiere at Alsace Ecomusee

-We are back at Titisee late afternoon with some free time to explore the town and lake.
-In the evening we again eat at our hotel in a group meal.
-Here we will meet meet Heinz Bolliger and will admire his self-restored Jupiter chassis 116.
+We got back at Titisee late afternoon with some free time to explore the town and lake.
+In the evening we again ate at our hotel in a group meal.
+Here we met Heinz Bolliger and admired his self-restored Jupiter chassis 116.

 left: Obernai, Alsace. above: a Black Forest village

 Monday 24th We travel over the border to Alsace in France.
-But most of us will probably lunch at Sankt Roman at a restaurant up a 5km winding almost alpine and devastatingly scenic road, before crossing the border.
+But most of us lunched at Sankt Roman at a restaurant up a 5Km winding almost alpine and devastatingly scenic road, before crossing the border.

-Some of us may go via Mulhouse to the excellent, famous national car museum and railway museum,, whilst others may wish to go directly to our hotel in Obernai (a distance of 75 miles) perhaps via part of the highly scenic Route des Vins.
+Some of us went via Mulhouse to the excellent, famous national car museum and railway museum,, whilst others went directly to our hotel in Obernai (a distance of 75 miles) perhaps via part of the highly scenic Route des Vins.
 Obernai is a very nice town just to be in.
 Group meal in the evening.
 The stork is of course the emblem of Alsace, and it is enjoying something of a comeback, as are Alsatian speciality beers..

 Remember - beer is feminine in French!!

 Preliminaries: Cherish her firmness, make her foam with pleasure

 During the performance: taste sensually and make the performance last.